 Unfortunately, with the price increase to €25, the Carta Orvieto Unica is no longer a great value unless you’re an adult visiting almost all of the town’s sites and attractions.

-For example, if you plan to visit Orvieto and see:
+For example, if you plan to visit Orvieto in 2023 and see:

 St. Patrick’s Well – €5

 Duomo (& its Museum, Underground, and the Greco Museum) – €5